Notes on Stoking Lines

 Here are some possible ways of stroking:

-1. Take a line segment of length 'stroke-linewidth', place it at the start of a path so it is centered on and orthogonal to the path and then stroke it along the path till the end of the path.
+it along the path till the end of the path.
 Any point that the line crosses is filled as part of the stroke.
-This appears to be what the PDF reference says to do.
+This appears to be what the PDF reference says to do. -

 Normal stroking